Work Study Program

 The current wage rate is $12.00/hour.
 Off-campus positions pay a slightly higher wage rate due to travel expenses that may be incurred by the student.

-Your award will accommodate an average of 12 to 15 hours of work weekly.
-This may vary depending on the student’s other obligations and academic requirements.
-The maximum a student may work on-campus is 20 hours per week.
+Your award will accommodate an average of 10 to 12 hours of work weekly.
+This may vary depending on your other obligations and academic requirements.
+The maximum a student may work on-campus is 15 hours per week.

 What types of jobs are available?

 There are several types of jobs both on-campus and off-campus.

-Community Service – These are paid opportunities available through non-profit organizations which are directed towards improving the quality of life for community residents, particularly low-income individuals and individuals with specific needs.
+Community Service – These are paid opportunities available through non-profit organizations that are directed toward improving the quality of life for community residents, particularly low-income individuals and individuals with specific needs.

 The America Reads/America Counts Programs – These programs are designed to provide tutoring to area children in need of additional help in reading or mathematical competency.
 These have proven to be excellent ways for students to serve the needs of the community while obtaining rewarding and enriching experience through the Federal Work Study program.

-- Part-time positions are available from most of the HCHC administration departments.
-Students awarded Work/Study and interested in on-campus jobs may find a listing of openings here.
+Part-time positions are available from most of the HCHC administration departments.
+Students awarded Work Study and interested in on-campus jobs should review the listing of openings.

 Where are the job postings listed?

 Historically in the first two weeks of school, position openings will be posted on the school's website and the job boards located in the Condakes Cafeteria and in the Human Resources office.
 Human Resources is located on the secind floor of the Administration Building.

 Who is eligible for the HCHC Work Study Program?